Optimizing YOLOv8 for Grocery Shelf Detection

 from ultralytics import YOLO

-Exports YOLOv8 to ONNX, then compiles to TensorRT engine.
+"""Export YOLOv8 weights to ONNX, then compile a TensorRT engine.
+Raises

 model = YOLO(weights_path)